Precedence Diagramming Method Example

 Precedence Diagramming Method (PDM) is a visual representation technique which is used to prepare the project network diagram and determine the critical path.
 Unlike the arrow diagramming method , activities are presented as boxes in PDM.
 One of the main advantages of the Precedence Diagramming Method (PDM) is that it demonstrates the activity relationships.
 This article reviews a Precedence Diagramming Method Example and analyzes the basics of this method.

-It is critical for a project manager to realise the activity relationships because it is important while preparing the network diagram and then creating the project schedule.
+It is critical for a project manager to realize the activity relationships because it is important while preparing the network diagram and then creating the project schedule.

 For better understanding, let’s analyze the example below and follow the steps.

 In this example A,B,C,D,F,G,H,I are the activities.
 Numbers above the boxes are the durations.
 Activity B is a predecessor activity that logically comes before a dependent activity F in this network system.
 Activity F is a successor activity is a dependent activity that logically comes after the Activity F. There is a F-S Relationship between activity B and F.

 In this Precedence Diagramming Method Example, we will perform forward and backward pass calculations.
 Forward Pass Calculations specify the minimum dates at which each activity can be performed and, ultimately, the minimum duration of a project.